OVERVIEW B&B Palazzolo

 Palazzolo is only 500m from the central La Foce Villa, on the road that leads to Chiarentana.
 The house is one of the farmhouses rebuilt by Antonio Origo in the 1930s, designed to hold a large farmer’s family with many animals and fruitful fields.
 It faces the Amiata mountain, with all the Orcia valley below – a wonderful, sunny, open view.
 Protected on the north side by the hill and an imposing pine wood, it is the perfect place to enjoy the sun, especially in winter.

-The first floor has been restored and refurbished, in spring 2009 and the ground floor in 2015.
 There is a very large central room for common use, with an enormous farmhouse fireplace, sofas, armchairs, and TV.
 Complimentary WI-FI connection is available throughout the house.
 The breakfast is served in the dining room on the ground floor from 8:30am to 9:30am.

 Outside, trees – plum, cypress, mulberry – shade a long L-shaped table for outdoor dining, and a large flat lawn is perfect for reclining on deck-chairs or playing games (a croquet game is available, as well as raquets and balls).
 A lovely swimming-pool (mt.
 10x4) overlooking the valley is at guests' disposal.